FrankensteinVariorum/fv-postCollation/README.md

 * The “spine” contains URI pointers to specific locations marked by `<seg>` elements in the edition files made in bridge-P5, and is based on information from the collation process stored in TEI in the `P1-output` directory.
 * These files differ from those output in the P1 stage because the P1 form contains the complete texts of all edition files, mapping them to critical apparatus markup with variant `<app>` elements (containing multiple `<rdgGrp>` elements or divergent forms) as well as invariant `<app>` elements (containing only one `<rdgGrp>` where all editions run in unison).
 For the purposes of the Variorum encoding, our “spine” needs only to work with the variant passages, because those are the passages we will highlight and interlink in the Variorum interface.
 So, in this stage of processing we remove the invariant apps from P1 in generating the Variorum “spines”.
 * Looking ahead, following this stage we will:
-    * Run `spineAdjustor.xsl` to stitch up the multi-part spine sections into larger units and send that output to `preLev_standoff_Spine`. **In 2023 this stitchwork should not be necessary**

     * Calculate Levenshtein edit distances working in the edit-distance directory.
-Run `edit-distance/extractCollationData.xsl` to prepare the `spineData-ascii.txt` TSV files.
-Process that with the Python script `LevenCalc_toXML.py` to generate `edit-distance/FV_LevDists.xml`.
-    * When edit distances are calculated and stored, we will run `spine_addLevWeights.xsl` to add Levenshtein values and generate the finished `standoff_Spine` directory files.
+    * When edit distances are calculated and stored, we will add Levenshtein values and generate the finished `standoff_Spine` directory files.

 ## Phase 6